-The healthcare sector benefits from a substantial share of the Kingdom’s budget, with over SAR172billion earmarked for healthcare in the 2019 budget, an increase of 8% compared to the previous year’s budget of SAR159billion.
+The impact of the global COVID-19 pandemic has served to highlight the importance of the healthcare sector in the Kingdom of Saudi Arabia, and globally.
+The healthcare sector has long benefited from a substantial share of the Kingdom of Saudi Arabia’s budget, with over SAR167 billion earmarked for healthcare in the 2020 budget.
 Of particular interest to the private sector, healthcare is a primary target for private-sector participation, in line with Vision2030 and the NTP, with targeted projects including the privatisation of one of the medical cities.

-Amendments to foreign investment restrictions in early 2019 meant that foreign investors may now fully own, operate, and manage healthcare institutions, including general and specialized healthcare centres.
+Amendments to formerly applicable foreign investment restrictions meant that foreign investors may now fully own, operate, and manage healthcare institutions, including general and specialized healthcare centres.

-The regulatory regime for healthcare is also undergoing a major overhaul, with legislative projects currently underway for new laws to regulate the provision of healthcare and public health.
-The intention behind these new projects is not only to unify the range of healthcare-related laws currently in place, but to increase best practices standards in the provision of healthcare and public health.
+The regulatory regime for healthcare has also undergone a major overhaul, with the goal not only to unify the range of healthcare-related laws currently in place, but to increase best practices standards in the provision of healthcare and public health.

-Our team advises on a range of healthcare-related industries, including international pharmaceutical manufacturers and KSA-based manufacturers and distributors.
+Z&Co.’s team of lawyers advises on a range of healthcare-related industries, including international pharmaceutical manufacturers and KSA-based manufacturers and distributors.
 Our government advisory team also works closely with the Ministry of Health on a number of regulatory projects.